Table of Contents

 Even though most establishments are upscale and with quite hefty prices, you can find budget-friendly alternatives as well.

-Is Zurich safe for tourists?
+Is Zurich a safe city?

 Even though Zurich is in the top 20 Safest Cities in the world it has its flaws.
 The trams are not required to stop for pedestrians, so pay attention to them especially if you’re visiting the city with small children.